howardjones/fpm-rpm-builder/README.md

 # fpm-rpm-builder
-Docker image for building RPMs in Jenkins
+Docker image for building RPMs in Jenkins using either fpm or rpmbuild.